-However, if you are simply renewing an existing plan you will want to ask your insurer if the plan meet the strict guidelines set by the Federal government.
+If you are simply renewing an existing plan, ask your insurer if it meets the strict guidelines set by the Federal government.
 Failure to comply with the minimum essential coverage mandate means even if you have insurance you will be subject to the Obamacare penalty.

 So What Qualifies as Coverage?

-The following is a list of health insurance classifications which are considered to be Minimum Essential Coverage which will allow you to avoid the Obamacare fine:
+The following is a list of health insurance classifications which are considered Minimum Essential Coverage which will allow you to avoid an Obamacare fine:

 √ Medicare Advantage plans